 A World Cup and Olympic veteran on the United States Men’s National Team, Bliss oversees Sporting KC player personnel matters while assisting in domestic and international scouting.
-He also shares a player assessment role for the Swope Park Rangers and the Sporting KC Academy, reporting to Manager and Technical Director Peter Vermes.
+He also shares a player assessment role for the Swope Park Rangers and the Sporting KC Academy, reporting to Manager and Sporting Director Peter Vermes.

 Bliss ended his MLS playing career in 1998 with the Kansas City Wizards and served as an assistant coach for the team from 2000-2006.